 Students should refer to the Assessment Procedure http://policy.usq.edu.au/documents.php?id=14749PL (point 4.2.4)

 Requirements for student to be awarded a passing grade in the course:

 To receive a passing grade in this course, students must complete the required hours of the Practicum as organised by the psychology Practicum Coordinator, obtain a satisfactory standard on the Final Practicum Evaluation, have a written case study passed by the Practicum Coordinator, and achieve a passing grade on the mid placement evaluation.
 All courses in the MPPS and MCPS are approved by the Australian Psychology Accreditation Council (APAC), which requires that students pass all assessment items in all courses.
 Where a student fails the mid placement evaluation the student will be allowed one opportunity to re-submit their work following feedback from the course examiner.
 If a student fails the mid-placement evaluation a second time, he or she will be deemed to have failed the course and will be required to undertake the course again at its next offering.
-Where illness, bereavement, or circumstances of similar gravity affect a student’s ability to meet the high standards expected in the program, the student should meet with the course examiner or Director of Postgraduate Psychology programs to negotiate suitable management of the person’s individual needs in accordance to University policies and procedures.
+Where illness, bereavement, or circumstances of similar gravity affect a student’s ability to meet the high standards expected in the program, the student should meet with the course examiner or Director of Postgraduate Psychology programs to negotiate suitable management of the person’s individual needs.

 Method used to combine assessment results to attain final grade: